 Ed Eglites of Ashland’s Bagel Table shop brings freshly baked OMG bagels, English muffins, challah bread, and seasonal pies.
 Bagel varieties include cinnamon, raisin, poppy, sesame, veggie, whole wheat, French toast and the popular asiago bagel.

 Farmers Brittany and Kevin of Upswing Farm got their start leasing land in Ashland, Holliston and Franklin.
 After a two-year process, the farm was able to secure a permanent location in Pepperell, MA.
 The Farm is a certified organic small, diversified vegetable farm.
-They are dedicated to their customers in Ashland, who helped build their business over the last five years, and will continue to distribute CSA shares to their regular pick up locations in Holliston and Hopkinton.
+They are dedicated to their customers in Ashland, who helped build their business, and will continue to distribute CSA shares to their regular pick up locations in Holliston and Hopkinton.

 1634 Meadery is a small artisanal style honey-wine maker located in Ipswich, making small scale batches of wine in a manner that helps capture the true honey, fruit and spice tastes and smells of local ingredients.
 Mead is an ancient drink, dating back thousands of years.
 It was supplanted by beer, cider and wine over recent history, but is finally making a deserved comeback.